Competitive Erosion is Conformally Invariant: Acknowledgments

 \section{Acknowledgments}

-\nin We thank Krzysztof Burdzy, Zhen-Qing Chen, Wai-Tong Fan, Lionel Levine, and Steffen Rohde for valuable discussions at various stages of this work.
-We also thank Gerandy Brito, Christopher Hoffman, Matthew Junge and Brent Werness for several useful comments that helped improve the exposition.
+We are grateful to the anonymous referees for the detailed comments that helped improve the exposition of the paper.
+We thank Krzysztof Burdzy, Zhen-Qing Chen, Wai-Tong Fan, Lionel Levine, and Steffen Rohde for valuable discussions at various stages of this work.
+We also thank Gerandy Brito, Christopher Hoffman, Matthew Junge and Brent Werness for several useful comments.
 The work was initiated when S.G. was an intern with the Theory Group at Microsoft Research, Redmond.
 He thanks the group for its hospitality.